Azure/iotedge-lorawan-starterkit/Docs/devguide.md

 The following guide describes the necessary steps to build and deploy the LoRaEngine to an [Azure IoT Edge](https://azure.microsoft.com/en-us/services/iot-edge/) installation on a LoRaWAN antenna gateway.

-If you want to update a LoRa Gateway running a previous version fo our software to the current preview release, follow [this guide](/README.md#updating-existing-installations)
+If you want to update a LoRa Gateway running a previous version fo our software to the current release, follow [this guide](/README.md#updating-existing-installations)

 ### Used Azure services